 William lit a Newport cigarette and inhaled deeply.
-It was his first cigarette in a week.
+It was his first cigarette in over a week.
 He was trying to quit after Sarah had been begging him to do so for as long as she had known him.
 He figured one more wouldn’t hurt him but with all the stress he had been dealing with from work, he needed the nicotine.
 The construction contract William had been working although through the union was almost up and about six months earlier than scheduled.
 It was supposed to be this hefty contract with a large payload as well as a bonus at the end.
 Yet rumor had that it would be the company’s last.
 Their particular firm had been acquired by a larger construction business and from the looks of things, everyone around knew that they would be totally unemployed.

 The new company was unwilling to pay union workers the same wages as they had been paying not to mention their benefit plans were in still wrapped up in some sort of diplomatic discussion.
 Nevertheless, William and the other workers knew it didn’t look good especially for those nearing retirement.